misterblack1/plexus-p20/docs/readme.md

 Please see the various files in this directory for more information.
 Datasheets and other scanned material has been moved to PDF.

-### For the Plexus P/20 and P/15:

-- Dual MC68010 CPUs.
-One is the "DMA" processor which handles I/O and all boot diagnostics.
-The other is "JOB" which likely handles UNIX and user processes.
-- MC1488 / MC1489 used at RS232 drivers/buffers
-- MOSTEK MK68564 used as the SIO chip to drive the 8 serial ports (4 of them)
-- The Motorola MC146818 is used for the battery backed up RAM and clock, just like on the PC and countless other systems.
-There is a NiCD battery attached to the motherboard to power this circuit when the system is turned off.
-- The reset circuit on the Plexus is inside the primary power supply.
-Pin 4 on the motherboard power connector is the input from the PSU to the motherboard, so you cannot run the system on the bench with a different power supply without managing this input yourself.
-(Logic low = held in reset, logic high 5V = out of reset.)
-- The PSU remote power on pin is grounded to turn on the power supply.
-It has relays inside to turn itself on and also power up the secondary PSU and external fan.
-- The PSU reset input is grounded by the front keyswitch, which which is input into the reset circuit inside the PSU which supplies a reset (Logic low) to the motherboard via pin 4.
-- On my system the primary PSU powers up the motherboard, hard drive, floppy drive and tape drive.
-The secondary PSU powers up the multibus backplane and the SCSI / MFM interposer.
-These are powered by normal Molex style 5/12v connectors, so you can use a normal PC splitter to eliminate the secondary PSU if you aren't using any multibus cards.
-Just unplug the cable that feeds from the primary to the secondary power supply.
-- Serial port 0 is the console port.
-See below for the pinout.
-(It is non standard) It runs at 9600bps, 8N2 as the default baud rate.
-- The top processor (MC68010, named the DMA processor) runs the boot diagnostics.
-Without it installed or working, the system will not do anything at power up.
-This CPU likely handles all IO operations while the system is running.
-- The bottom processor (named JOB) likely runs UNIX and user tasks.
-- My system has 2048k of 41256 DRAM installed (8 chips + 1 parity per 256k) on a RAM board on the backside of the motherboard.
-All of the RAM chips are in sockets and can be tested in another system.

 ### Serial port map:

 (Thanks to Patron Peter)